ibm-cloud-docs/event-notifications/en-advanced-filtering.md

 ---

-# Advanced Filtering using JSONPath
+# Advanced filtering using JSONPath
 {: #en-advanced-filtering}

 While creating topics you can add your own custom conditions, which must follow the [JSONpath specifications](https://goessner.net/articles/JsonPath/).
 JSONPath is a Java DSL for reading JSON documents.
 The correctly written rule extracts the appropriate data from the incoming request payload. {{site.data.keyword.en_short}} supports conditional operators `>=, <=, ==, >, <, !=, =~` and logical operators `||, &&` for JSONPath evaluation.
 You can validate your JSONPath [JSONPath Validator](https://jsonpath.com/).
 If you want to add advanced conditions for event type, subtype, and severity, see the following [example](/docs/event-notifications?topic=event-notifications-en-advanced-filtering&interface=ui#en-advanced-filtering-examples).
 Similarly, you can add advanced conditions for the other available [payload fields](https://{DomainName}/apidocs/event-notifications#send-notifications-request).